-1st Offense - the student will receive a verbal warning.
+- 1st Offense the student will receive a verbal warning.

-$2^{nd} \ Offense \qquad - \ Letter \ of \ apology \ to \ the \ bus \ driver$
+2nd Offense Letter of apology to the bus driver

-- Three-day suspension from the bus
+Three-day suspension from the bus

-- Phone call to parents
+Phone call to parents

-3rd Offense - Five-day suspension from the bus
+3rd Offense Five-day suspension from the bus

+Phone call to parents

-- Phone call to parents
+Phone call to parents

-4th Offense - Suspension from bus for the rest of the school year
+Suspension from bus for the rest of the school year

-Busing to/from St. Pat's is available from certain areas:
+- Busing to/from St. Pat's is available from certain areas:

-- If you reside in the Gurnee School District, busing is available.
-There is no cost for the Gurnee bus since St. Patrick School exists within their district boundaries. - If you reside in the Woodland School District, busing is only available in Woodland's district north of Grand Avenue (Route 132) either from your home or a babysitter's. \\Woodland School District will not provide bus service on days they are not in session.
+If you reside in the Gurnee School District, busing is available.

+If you reside in the Woodland School District, busing is only available in Woodland's district north of Grand Avenue (Route 132) either from your home or a babysitter's. \\Woodland School District will not provide bus service on days they are not in session.
 On those days, it is the parent's responsibility to bring your child(ren) to and from school.
 Those days will be posted in the school calendar.
-There is a cost unfortunately for Woodland bus riders.